 When you shoot in .jpg the file you get on your camera is already a partially finalized image.
 Who finalized?
 You did, when you chose exposure, white balance, contrast, sharpening and other things that are in the picture style menu.
-The camera, only shoots in RAW, that is of its nature and this cannot be changed.
-If you said that you wanted .jpg images, it will check the settings you made, or someone else did for you, and will render the RAW file straight to .jpg according to your will or omission.
+The camera itself, only shoots in RAW, that is of its nature and this cannot be changed.
+If you said that you wanted .jpg images, it will check the settings you picked or, more often, just let them as they were, by default, and the camera will render the RAW file straight to .jpg according to your will or omission.

 What is a RAW file

 When shutter opens and light goes through the lens and makes a rain of photons on the digital sensor, what happens there is independent of all the adjustments you might have done in your camera.
 In that lapse of time everything that happens there is an affair between the light and the sensor alone, nothing more.
-Then begin the interpretations, manipulations, multiplications, interpolations and that will make this mere count of photons that have fallen into certain boxes of a thin mesh constitute an image.
+Only afterwards we enter the territory of interpretations, manipulations, multiplications, interpolations… and that will make this mere count of photons, that have fallen into certain boxes of a thin mesh, constitute an image.

 The sensor is a grid, a matrix, where each cell will correspond to a pixel.
 For CMOS sensors, which equip most cameras, it is not possible to make each pixel distinguish and report relative intensities of the three colors of the RGB standard.
 Each cell is specialized in one of three colors.
 We then have a situation as illustrated in the diagram above.

 This is what the sensor actually records.
-It takes a minimum of light of the specific color for a cell to read something.
-Below that it stays at zero count.
+It takes a minimum of light of a specific color for a cell to be able to read something.
+Below that minimum, it returns a zero count.
 There is a maximum of light from which the cell gets saturated and can no longer distinguish different quantities above that threshold.
 It becomes totally full.
 Between one extreme and another photography happens.

 The RAW file is the rawest thing that you can take out of a camera.
 Raw in the straight sense of “not prepared”.
 Many operations must be performed after this reading of light intensities and that will form an image that looks like photography.
 The first of those is to fill in the empty cells for each color.
 This is done by a certain average of neighboring cells.
 It is called demosaicing.
 Then you have to adjust the sensitivity curve of the sensor to make it look more like our eyes and a series of further operations.

 There is a lot of literature on the web about these processes.
 I particularly like the Cambridge in Colour.
+Another source with information that complets what I am presenting here you can find at : Digiarty – Videoproc.
 In this article I will limit myself to explore a little more, through an example, what for me is determinant of my choice for shooting in RAW most of the time.
 That is about the question of color depth offered by these files.

 RAW and color depth